vcsk02/VisionAI/docs/CRISP_DM.md

 We evaluate on the held-out test set using:

-- **Accuracy**
+- **Accuracy** – overall fraction of correctly classified images.
-- **Precision, Recall, F1-score** per class (for imbalanced or multi-class data)
+- **Precision, Recall, F1-score per class** – useful for understanding performance on each of the four classes.
+- **Macro and weighted F1-score** – to summarize performance across all classes.
-- **Confusion matrix** to inspect which classes are commonly confused
+- **Confusion matrix** – to inspect which classes are commonly confused.

 These metrics are visualized as:

-- Training vs validation loss curves
+- Training vs validation **loss curves**
-- Training vs validation accuracy curves
+- Training vs validation **accuracy curves**
-- Confusion matrix heatmap
+- **Confusion matrix** heatmap
+- **Classification report** (text)
-- **[Optionally ROC / PR curves, etc.]**
+- (Optionally) **ROC / PR curves** for binary or one-vs-rest setups

 ### 5.2 Results Summary

+For our best configuration (pretrained ResNet-18 with augmentation, learning rate `1e-3`, batch size 64), we obtain:

+- **Test accuracy:** ~84%
-- Best model: **[model name and configuration]**
+- **Macro and weighted F1-score:** ~0.84

-- Test accuracy: **[X%]**
-- Key observations:
+Key observations:

-  - **[e.g., augmentation improved generalization by Y%.]**
-  - **[e.g., deeper model did not help due to overfitting.]**
+- Data augmentation improves validation and test accuracy compared to training without augmentation.
+- Using pretrained weights from ImageNet yields better results than training from scratch on the small 4-class dataset.
+- Learning rates that are too high or too low both degrade performance relative to the chosen default of `1e-3`.

 ### 5.3 Error Analysis

-We inspect typical failure cases:
+We inspect typical failure cases by:

-- Images with heavy occlusion, clutter, or atypical viewpoints.
-- Classes with very few examples.
-- Misclassified samples visualized in the notebook to understand model limitations.
+- Visualizing **misclassified test images** in a grid, with true and predicted labels.
+- Examining rows/columns of the **confusion matrix** for systematic confusions.

+Common issues include:

+- Confusion between visually similar classes (e.g., `class_1` vs `class_2`).
+- Misclassifications when objects are small, heavily occluded, or appear in cluttered backgrounds.

+These analyses help guide potential future improvements, such as collecting more data for specific classes or exploring models with better localization capabilities.

 ---